frictious/e-library/README.md

 # e-library
-An online library to view books, make book requests, and read books online for any institution
+An online library to view books, make book requests, and read books online for any educational institution